Construction Codebooks and Estimating Guides

-Code books exist to protect the public, as well as private end-users.
+The National Electrical Code. like all construction code books, exists to protect the public and private end-users.
 In liability suits, the "should have known" principle applies.
 If you are responsible for the design, management, or installation of a project, you are liable for code-covered issues.

-Code books, however, often appear intimidating or even incomprehensible.
-Appearances can be deceiving.
+The bad news is that code books often appear intimidating or even incomprehensible.
+The good news is that appearances can be deceiving.
 The following tips will help you understand how best to use code books.

 Code Book Tips